-Our common stock has been approved for quotation on the Nasdaq Global Market under the symbol "PNNT".
+We intend to apply to list our common stock on the Nasdaq Global Market under the symbol "

 Prior to this offering, there has been no public market for our common stock.
 The initial public offering price will be determined by negotiations between us and the representatives.
 Among the factors to be considered in determining the initial public offering price will be our future prospects and those of our industry in general, prevailing market conditions, our financial operating information in recent periods, and market prices of securities and financial and operating information of companies engaged in activities similar to ours and other factors deemed relevant.
 The estimated initial public offering price range set forth on the cover page of this prospectus is subject to change as a result of market conditions and other factors.